thomas-haslwanter/statsintro/rst/statsDistributions.rst

 is :math:`\sigma^2/n`, and so the standard error of the mean is :math:`\sigma/\sqrt{n}`.

-For the \emph{sample standard error of the mean}, which is the one you will be working with most of the time, we have
+For the *sample standard error of the mean*, which is the one you will be working with most of the time, we have

 .. math::  SE = \frac{s}{\sqrt{n}} = \sqrt{\frac{{\sum\limits_{i = 1}^n {({x_i-\bar{x}})^2} }}{n-1}} \cdot \frac{1}{\sqrt{n}}